-In a situation when a coach must go out of Province to receive certification in a discipline we are unable to provide in Manitoba, Skate Canada Manitoba may provide a grant to a maximum of \$250.00 to the coach under the following criteria:
+In a situation when a coach must go out of Province to receive certification, Skate Canada Manitoba may provide a grant to a maximum of \$250.00 to the coach under the following criteria:

-- At the request of Skate Canada Manitoba, the coach receiving the grant will be required to provide an education opportunity to skaters, coaches and officials. - ii) The coach must apply for the grant in writing within sixty (60) days of the start of the course. - iii) Within thirty (30) days of the end of the course, the coach must provide proof of completion to Skate Canada Manitoba. - iv) Must have completed the Respect in Sport for Activity Leaders by Sport Manitoba.
+- At the request of Skate Canada Manitoba, the coach receiving the grant will be required to provide a professional development opportunity to skaters, coaches and officials. - The coach must apply for the grant in writing within sixty (60) days of the start of the professional development opportunity. iii) Within thirty (30) days of the end of the course, the coach must provide proof of completion to Skate Canada Manitoba. - iv) Must have completed the Respect in Sport for Activity Leaders by Sport Manitoba.